An Optimal Control Framework for Online Job Scheduling with General Cost Functions: Problem Formulation and Preliminary Results

-In this section, we consider the HGFC problem on a single machine and for the specific cost functions $g_j(t)=w_jg(t)$, where $w_j\ge 0$ is a constant weight reflecting the importance of job $j$, and $g(t)$ is a general nonnegative nondecreasing function.
-Again by some abuse of notation, the scaled cost function is given by $g_j(t)=\rho_jg(t)$, where $\rho_j:=\frac{w_j}{v_j}$ denotes the density of job $j$.\footnote{ The assumption that $g_j(r_j)=0, \forall j$ requires $g(r_j)=0, \forall j$.
+In this section, we consider a homogeneous version of the GFCS problem, namely HGFCS, which is for the specific cost functions $g_j(t)=w_jg(t)$, where $w_j\ge 0$ is a constant weight reflecting the importance of job $j$, and $g(t)$ is a general nonnegative nondecreasing function.
+Again by some abuse of notation, the scaled cost function is given by $g_j(t)=\rho_jg(t)$, where $\rho_j:=\frac{w_j}{v_j}$ denotes the density of job $j$.
+The assumption that $g_j(r_j)=0, \forall j$ requires $g(r_j)=0, \forall j$.
 However, this relation can be assumed without loss of generality by shifting each function to $g_j(t)=\rho_j(g(t)-g(r_j))$.
-That change only adds a constant term $\sum_{j}w_jg(r_j)$ to the objective cost.} If we rewrite \eqref{eq:H_primal_single machine} and \eqref{eq:H_dual_single machine} for this special class of cost functions, we obtain,
+This change only adds a constant term $\sum_{j}w_jg(r_j)$ to the objective cost.
+If we rewrite \eqref{eq:H_primal_single machine} and \eqref{eq:H_dual_single machine} for this special class of cost functions, we obtain,

-Next, in order to obtain an \emph{optimal online} schedule for this special case of the HGFC problem, we generate an integral feasible solution (i.e., $x_j(t)\in \{0,1\}$) to the primal LP \eqref{eq:PD_special_single} together with a feasible dual solution of the same objective cost.
+Next, in order to obtain an \emph{optimal online} schedule for the HGFCS problem, we generate an integral feasible solution (i.e., $x_j(t)\in \{0,1\}$) to the primal LP \eqref{eq:PD_special_single} together with a feasible dual solution of the same objective cost.
 The integral feasible solution is obtained simply by following the highest density first (HDF) schedule: \emph{among all the alive jobs, process the one that has the highest density}.
 More precisely, if the set of alive jobs at time $t$ is denoted by

 the HDF rule schedules the job $\arg\max_{j\in A(t)}\rho_j$ at time $t$, where ties are broken arbitrarily.